Jim Alexander, Anderson High School (1973-1998)

 Mike Slowey - South Bend Adams High School (1976)

 Mike earned state championships in the 100 breaststroke in 1975 and 1976.
 Both performances were state records, and Mike was the first individual under 1:00 for this event in 1976.
 He won the 200 yard individual medley in 1976 and was a part of the 200 medley relay state championship teams in 1974 and 1976.
 Mike won the Herman F. Keller Mental Attitude award his senior year, and also earned All-American status in 1974, 1975, and 1976.
-After high school, Mike was named to the U.S. National Team in 1976.
+After high school, Mike was a 6 time National AAU finalist and was named to the U.S. National Team in 1976.
 In 1978, he was a member of the NCAA National Championship team of the University of Tennessee.
-Upon receiving his undergraduate degree, he became the head coach of the Farragut High School swim team in Knoxville, Tennessee, and led them to state championships in 1982 and 1983.
-Mike is currently a reproductive endocrinologist at Southeastern Fertility Center, and is an Assistant Professor in the Department of Obstetrics and Gynecology at Medical University of South Carolina.
-An interesting fact about Mike is that he received 36 rejection letters from medical schools before being the last person accepted to the University of Tennessee at Chattanooga starting in 1983.
+While in Graduate School, he became the head coach of the Farragut High School swim team in Knoxville, Tennessee, and led them to state championships in 1982 and 1983.
+Mike is currently a reproductive endocrinologist and Founding Partner of Coastal Fertility Specialists, and is an Assistant Professor in the Department of Obstetrics and Gynecology at Medical University of South Carolina.
+An interesting fact about Mike is that he received 36 rejection letters from medical schools before being the last person accepted to the University of Tennessee at Memphis starting in 1983.
+He would then go on to be named among the top reproductive endocrinologists in the country by US News and World Report in 2011.

 Amy Shurr Agema – Valparaiso High School, 1993-97